TungstenTransformation/KTScripts/Text Layout Classification and Registration.md

 1. Set **Local re-registration** to max of 10 mm horizontally and vertically.
 (TL has unlimited distance)
 1. Disable **Registration Failure makes zone invalid** as you want to see where the zones would be found.
 ![image](https://user-images.githubusercontent.com/47416964/87690499-d66aec80-c789-11ea-8bcc-618a41180ae1.png)

+Kofax Transformation has support for adjusting the zones of a Zone Locator by script - we will use this technique here as well.
+## How TL Works
+TL uses the following algorithm
+1. Find all unique words on Document A (This is the document you want to classify or register) using a Dictionary object.
+This is very fast.
+2. Find all unique words on Document B (This is either the classification sample document or Zone Locator's sample document)
+3. Find all unique words on Document A that are on Document B. These are the anchor words we will use to align the documents.
+4. Perform [linear regression](https://www.easycalculation.com/statistics/learn-regression.php), (a High School math technique), on the x-coordinates from Document A

 ```vb
 '#Language "WWB-COM"